Great TV audio

 These bar-like speakers need very little space and are quickly installed: connect the soundbar to a power outlet and to the TV via an audio cable, and the speaker will fill the room with sound.
 Many models support surround sound and multi-channels, or can be expanded with additional wireless speakers.

 Some TVs have such a slim footprint that a soundbar would intrude on the picture.
 A sound deck, often also called a sound base, is an alternative.
 It is functionally the same as a soundbar, but is located further under the television.
 The deep case takes up more space in a cabinet, but can provide more volume, and has a positive effect on bass reproduction.

 Next to sound bars and sound decks, there are many other speaker arrangements that can improve your system’s audio.
 Floor-standing speakers with HDMI ports can be connected directly to the television.
 Complete surround sound systems with an amplifier and set of speakers serve the same purpose.
-Even just two speakers in a stereo system may help.
+Even just a stereo system may help.